Frequently asked questions

 Great question!
 We care deeply about the environment, and want to have as little impact on it as possible.
 Being a sustainable brand is something that is high in our values.
 So, we take whatever measures we can to reduce our environmental footprint.

-We have dedicated ourselves to source the most sustainable materials for all our products as we possibly can.
+We have dedicated ourselves to source the most sustainable materials for all our products and packaging as we possibly can.

 Our fabric is only sourced from reputable Australian suppliers, so we can be certain that we know where it's come from, and how it has been produced.